Kidev/EchoWiki/README.md

 - **Time-based threshold**: Percentage of accept votes required to pass when the deadline is reached.
 0 means a simple majority wins.
 - **Allow vote changes**: Whether voters can change their vote after casting, with an optional cooldown between changes.
 - **Show voter names**: Whether voter names are visible to other users.
 Moderators and the suggestion author always see names.
 - **Delete completed vote posts**: When enabled, a vote post is deleted from the subreddit once its vote concludes, instead of being locked and left up.
-This only removes the Reddit post; the decision and its content remain in the [contribution history](#contribution-history), where they stay viewable.
+This only removes the Reddit post; the decision and its content remain in the [user contributions](#user-contributions) history, where they stay viewable.
 - **Max suggestion updates**: Maximum number of times a pending suggestion can be updated (0 for unlimited).
 - **Voter eligibility**: Minimum karma and account age required to vote (separate from contributor eligibility).
 - **Voting post flair**: Flair template applied to voting posts on creation.